localstack/docs/content/en/user-guide/aws/rds/index.md

 In order to use MSSQL databases, you need to explicitly accept the [Microsoft SQL Server End-User Licensing Agreement (EULA)](https://hub.docker.com/_/microsoft-mssql-server) by setting `MSSQL_ACCEPT_EULA=Y` in the LocalStack container environment.
 {{< /alert >}}

-For MSSQL engine, the database server started in a new docker container using the `latest` image.
+For the MSSQL engine, the database server is started in a new docker container using the `latest` image.

 DB Snapshots are currently not supported for MSSQL.